ErickTamayo/tailwindcss-named-groups/README.md

 };
 ```

-Then create your named groups in the config
+Then create your named groups in the config (no need to type group-, that will be prepended for you).

 ```js
 // tailwind.config.js